somyakantdash/Gensyn-Node-Run-Full-Guide/RL-Swarm.md

 ```
 Replace ur "USERNAME" & "YOUR_IP" with your actual VPS Username & IP u got already.
 Replace YourUsername or Your Username with your actual Windows username

-2️⃣ Save your `swarm.pem` file to your Desktop screen on your PC from WSL
+2️⃣ Save your `swarm.pem` file to your Desktop screen on your PC from WSL (Open WSL)
 - username has no spaces
 ```
 cp ~/rl-swarm/swarm.pem /mnt/c/Users/YourUsername/Desktop/